astronomer/docs/archived_software_docs/version-0.16/secrets-backend.md

 If you do not already have a Vault server deployed but would like to test this feature, we'd recommend either:

 1. Deploying a light-weight server using [this Heroku Element](https://elements.heroku.com/buttons/pallavkothari/vault)
-2. Deploying a local server via the instructions in [our Airflow and Vault guide](https://www.astronomer.io/guides/airflow-and-hashicorp-vault)
+2. Deploying a local server via the instructions in [our Apache Airflow® and Vault guide](https://www.astronomer.io/guides/airflow-and-hashicorp-vault)

 ### Write a Connection to Vault

-To start, you'll need to write an [Airflow connection URI](https://airflow.apache.org/docs/stable/howto/connection/index.html#generating-connection-uri) to your Vault server.
+To start, you'll need to write an [Apache Airflow® connection URI](https://airflow.apache.org/docs/stable/howto/connection/index.html#generating-connection-uri) to your Vault server.

 To write the connection to your Vault server as a key/value pair, run: